Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 For the argument list and returned type, type expressions are the same as with `TYPE_DECL`.
 Functions provides additional type operators introduced later.
-These additions applies to linear types.
+These additions applies to “refval” types, which usually are linear types.

 About termination metrics, see also `DOTLT_EXP`.